wptrainingteam/content-editor-overview/README.md

 **Add Headings to a Blog Post**

-Using either [lorem ipsum text](http://meettheipsums.com/) or existing copy, have students:
+Using either [lorem ipsum text](https://www.lipsum.com/) or existing copy, have students:

 1. Switch between Visual and Text modes.
-1. Add a variety of headings within a blog post.
+2. Add a variety of headings within a blog post.
 (Remember that Heading 1 is for the title of the blog post, so students should use Headings 2-6 inside their posts.)
-1. Apply bold and italic formatting to text.
+3. Apply bold and italic formatting to text.
-1. Add a link to an external webpage.
+4. Add a link to an external webpage.
-1. Change the color of some text.
+5. Change the color of some text.
-1. Make a paragraph a blockquote.
+6. Make a paragraph a blockquote.
-1. Add a special character to their text.
+7. Add a special character to their text.
-1. Right-align a paragraph.
+8. Right-align a paragraph.

-## Assessment
+## Quiz

 **What is the name of the collection of buttons inside the content editor?**